nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

+* The application uses [Natty Date Parser](https://github.com/joestelmach/natty) for natural language date parsing.

 * This project is an extension to the original project addressbook-level4 created by SE-EDU initiative at https://github.com/nus-cs2103-AY1617S1/addressbook-level4

 #### Licence : [MIT](LICENSE)